luau-lang/site/src/content/docs/reference/api.md

 void lua_setreadonly(lua_State* L, int idx, int enabled);
 ```

-Marks the table at the index as read-only.
+Marks the table at the index as read-only if `enabled` is not 0 and as `read-write` otherwise.
 When set to read-only, future modifications of the table will throw an error.

 This method cannot be used on the registry table.